The University of Manitoba plans to launch Canada’s first interdisciplinary Master of Human Rights program in September 2020.

 Deadline for applications: tentatively Dec.
 1, 2019

-Admission criteria: In addition to the Faculty of Graduate Studies minimum requirements, additional requirements for the MHR will be as follows:
+In addition to the Faculty of Graduate Studies minimum requirements, additional requirements for the MHR are:

-o A four-year bachelor’s degree with at least a B average (3.0 GPA) in the last 60 credit hours of study, to be completed before admission.
-Note that students with a higher GPA may have a greater chance of acceptance in the competitive process.
+- Normally, a four-year bachelor’s degree with at least a B average (3.0 GPA) in the last 60 credit hours of study, or equivalent, to be completed before admission.
+Note that, due to the competitive nature of the admissions process, students with a higher GPA may have a greater chance of acceptance.

 MHR students whose original language is English will be required to demonstrate working knowledge of a second language by the time of graduation.
 Note that American Sign Language will be among the languages recognized by the program.
 To satisfy the language requirement, students must either: